google/zetasql/docs/functions-and-operators.md

 **Description**

-Converts a JSON number to a SQL `INT64_ARRAY` value.
+Converts a JSON array of numbers to a SQL `INT64_ARRAY` value.

 Arguments: